aws-samples/serverless-patterns/appsync-subscription-filter-cdk/README.md

 # AppSync Subscription Enhanced Filtering

-This project contains a sample AWS CDK template for implementing enhanced subscription filtering pattern for [AWS AppSync](https://aws.amazon.com/appsync/).
-Additionally, the project demonstrates using TypeScript for creating [AppSync JavaScript resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-overview-js.html), so that developers can benefit from using the type definitions that are available in the [@aws-appsync/utils](https://www.npmjs.com/package/@aws-appsync/utils) module.
+This project contains a sample AWS CDK template for implementing an enhanced subscription filtering pattern for [AWS AppSync](https://aws.amazon.com/appsync/).
+Additionally, the project demonstrates using TypeScript for creating [AppSync JavaScript resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-overview-js.html) so that developers can benefit from using the type definitions that are available in the [@aws-appsync/utils](https://www.npmjs.com/package/@aws-appsync/utils) module.

-This pattern illustrates how the current identity information can be used to send real-time notification messages to a specific user when using AWS AppSync subscriptions.
+This pattern illustrates how the current identity information can be used as a filter to send real-time notification messages to a specific user when using AWS AppSync subscriptions.

-The demo code uses IAM authorization and the currently connected user's `username` for filtering the real-time subscription messages.
-Additional support for other authorization providers can be added too, but it might require using different identity attributes.
+The demo code uses IAM authorization and the currently connected user's username to filter real-time subscription messages.
+Additional support for other authorization providers can be added but may require using different identity attributes.

 GraphQL schema defines the following:

-- `Query.identity` - this query returns the current user's IAM based identity details.
+- `Query.identity` - this query returns the current user's IAM-based identity details.
 This query can be used for testing purposes - the `username` property shows the expected `userId` for sending the responses.
 - `Mutation.sendResponse` - this mutation will trigger the `onResponseReceived` subscription.
-The `userId` property value will be used to determine if the response should be sent to the current user or not.
+The `userId` property value will be used to determine whether the response should be sent to the current user.
-- `Subscription.onResponseReceived` - real-time subscription that will send messages only if the `userId` field, that was provided when invoking the `sendResponse` mutation, matches the current user's `username` property on the IAM identity context.
+- `Subscription.onResponseReceived` - real-time subscription that will send messages only if the `userId` field, which was provided when invoking the `sendResponse` mutation, matches the current user's `username` property on the IAM identity context.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: this application uses various AWS services, and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements

 - [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
-The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
+The IAM user you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Node and NPM](https://nodejs.org/en/download/) installed